internetstandards/Internet.nl-dashboard/docs/render/html/_sources/1_installation.rst.txt

 The e-mails that are being sent are stored as templates in the "📨 E-Mail Templates" section.
 The default language for templates is English and several templates are pre-installed to be customized.
-For more information about these templates check the :ref:`Email Templates` chapter.
+For more information about these templates check the :ref:`email templates` chapter.

 .. rst-class:: page-break